evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 example, default evmOS improvements are associated with the string `evmos_XXXX`.
 This allows each chain to define their improvements without having to worry about existing or future ID clashes between different chains.
-On top of that, the ability to start enumeration at 0 is better to handle for chain developers and allows to have a better overview of the historical progress for each chain.
+Additionally, the ability to start enumeration at 0 is better for chain developers and allows having a better overview of the historical progress for each chain.

 Below, you will find an example of how the Evmos chain uses this functionality to modify the behavior of the `CREATE` and `CREATE2` opcodes.
 First, the modifier function has